vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 vivek@vivek-HP-EliteBook-840-G2:~$
 ```

-**Ansible:**Ansible is an open-source automation tool that helps you automate repetitive tasks.
+**Ansible**:Ansible is an open-source automation tool that helps you automate repetitive tasks.
 It allows you to define and manage your infrastructure code.

-**Check Ansible:-**
+**Check Ansible**:
 ```
 which ansible
 ```